 Adding More Value through Technology & Tech Specialists

-Hybrid skills are already in high demand to deliver hybrid working.
-As businesses shift away from working time and further towards productivity and output as performance metrics, and companies dented by Covid-19’s financial constraints seek to improve cost efficiencies, requirements for specialist IT roles are rapidly diversifying.
-In the past year, there has been a 52% increase in demand for system administrators who can satisfy customers, a 51% increase for software developers who can establish customer rapport, and a 42% increase in web and multimedia developers who can provide customer follow-up.
+Hybrid skills are already in high demand to deliver hybrid work.
+As businesses shift away from working time and further towards productivity and output as performance metrics and companies dented by Covid-19’s financial constraints seek to improve cost efficiencies, requirements for specialist IT roles are rapidly diversifying.
+In the past year, there has been a 52% increase in demand for system administrators who can satisfy customers, a 51% increase for software developers who can establish customer rapport and a 42% increase in web and multimedia developers who can provide customer follow-up.

 In 2021 and beyond, businesses across industries will increasingly require tech professionals who possess niche skills and can proactively address multiple business challenges simultaneously.